dmcneill0711/Final_Project/README.md

 # What's Stroking Your Brain?

-Every 40 seconds, someone in the United States suffers from a stroke.
+<p>Every 40 seconds, someone in the United States suffers from a stroke. </p>
 <br>
-In fact, if you've already had a stroke, you are 25% more likely to have another one.
+<p>In fact, if you've already had a stroke, you are 25% more likely to have another one. </p>
 <br>
-While numerous studies have been done on trying to figure out what triggers strokes in various individuals,
+<p>While numerous studies have been done on trying to figure out what triggers strokes in various individuals, </p>
 <br>
-But what if there was a way to predict the probabilty of a stroke before it even occurs?
+<p>But what if there was a way to predict the probabilty of a stroke before it even occurs? </p>
 <br>
-Using the brain stroke prediction data set from kaggle (https://www.kaggle.com/datasets/zzettrkalpakbal/full-filled-brain-stroke-dataset?select=full_data.csv), we wanted to see if we can use supervised machine learning to see what categories play more into  values
+<p>Using the brain stroke prediction data set from kaggle (https://www.kaggle.com/datasets/zzettrkalpakbal/full-filled-brain-stroke-dataset?select=full_data.csv), we wanted to see if we can use supervised machine learning to see what categories play more into  values </p>
 <br>
 <hr>